Later Influences and Interests

 Herbe folle, Les Bouillons, oil on canvas 4’x5’4″ Orval-sur-Sienne, 2000 (J.N.P.)

 In 1997, I rediscovered a fellow Hornsey alumnus, Gerry Keon.
-Gerry had been a leading light at Hornsey, charming, rebellious and talented, and, above all convinced of his painterly identity.
+Gerry had been a leading light at Hornsey, charming, rebellious, talented, and, above all, convinced of his painterly identity.
 Meeting him again, I was impressed by the way he had remained true to his vocation.
-After many years subsidising his abstract painting with various employments, he had found a steady job in a London parks department, and found the drawings made in his own time becoming unexpectedly figurative, reflecting his fellow city-dwellers and their world.
+After many years subsidising his abstract paintings with various employments, he had found a steady job in a London parks department.
+Somewhat unexpectedly, he found the drawings he made in his own time becoming figurative, reflecting his fellow city-dwellers and their world.

 Please click on smaller images:

-I am not a ‘literary’ painter, and certainly not an illustrator, but I read all seven volumes of Marcel Proust’s À la recherche du temps perdu, (or rather ‘In Search of Lost Time’) and for Kyle’s exhibition ‘The Art of Memory’ in 2000 contributed six canvases, all painted in places related to the book which were coincidentally not far from our Normandy property.
-The railway, about which Marcel fantasises in book one, and by which he travels to the fictional seaside town of Balbec in book two, is based on the single track which traverses Les Bouillons estate in a deep cutting, very near the scene of my painting ‘Herbe folle’.
+I am not a ‘literary’ painter, and certainly not an illustrator, but all such studies were intrinsically rewarding.
+I read the entirety of Marcel Proust’s À la recherche du temps perdu, (‘In Search of Lost Time’) and for the related exhibition ‘The Art of Memory’ in 2000 I contributed six canvases, all painted in places related to the book which were coincidentally not far from our Normandy property.
+The railway, about which Marcel fantasises in book one, and by which he travels to the fictional seaside town of Balbec in book two, is based on the single track which happens to traverse the Les Bouillons estate in a deep cutting, very near the scene of my painting ‘Herbe folle’.
 (For more notes on the significance of Les Bouillons click here: ACROSS THE FIELDS. )

 < My first Solo exhibition at The Francis Kyle Gallery.
 Francis Kyle with Eleanor Pearce >

-I continued to paint in Jacky’s garden, which backs on to Alexandra Park, in North London, and also in locations in France, including Normandy and the Eastern Pyrenees.
+I continued to paint in Jacky’s garden, which backs on to Alexandra Park, in North London, and also in locations in France:

 Click on these links for more about the artists in this exhibition: https://oldcontemporaries.com/2019/01/22/old-contemporaries/ https://oldcontemporaries.com/confreres-and-consoeurs/